cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 #### Control panel integration guide

-[Here](/control_panel_integration/) you will find the instructions and common techniques used to integrate your software with CloudLinux.
+[Here](/control_panel_integration/) you will find the instructions and common techniques used to integrate your software with CloudLinux OS Shared.